Blog featured image

 As a result, if one panel or more panels in a single string are blocked by shadows, the other strings will work normally, at their maximum capacity.

-How To find out the right inverter for Solar Panel Wiring?
+How to find out the right inverter for Solar Panel Wiring?

 Flashback: Do you remember what we earlier said?
 The efficiency of solar panels depends largely on the type of inverter you install.